-Hillary Clinton on election meddling: Russians 'will be back'
+Clinton on Russian election meddling: 'More effective theft even than Watergate'

 While Clinton's closest associates are inclined to reject speculation of the former candidate's interest in pursuing public office again, rumors have continued to swirl nonetheless.
 Local media have floated her name as a possible New York City mayoral candidate.

-Clinton's aides say that she is still mulling over what she would like to do in the coming years, and has been reaching out to friends, donors and other associates to keep the lines of communication open.
+Clinton aides say that she is still mulling over what she would like to do in the coming years, and has been reaching out to friends, donors and other associates to keep the lines of communication open.

+Asked if she would ever run for office again, Clinton said more than once that she is set on finding "interesting things" to do with her life -- without outright rejecting the suggestion of another political campaign.

+"I am looking at doing interesting things.
+I don't think that will ever include running for office again," Clinton said.
+"I have no plans.
+I have no plans at all other than trying to find some interesting things to do."